Skip to main content

 Building and district administrators are central to implementing inclusive technology practices within education systems.
 By casting their inclusive technology vision, administrators cultivate a culture of inclusion.
-As instructional and systemic leaders, administrators design inclusive instructional systems that will achieve that vision.
+As instructional leaders, administrators design inclusive instructional systems that will achieve that vision.

 Looking to hire a building or district administrator?
 Check out the Selection Considerations Guide for Building Administrators and the Selection Considerations Guide for District Administrators.